opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 To cite this case study:

 Wright, Carrie and Jager, Leah and Taub, Margaret and Hicks, Stephanie.
-(2020, February 28). opencasestudies/ocs-bp-rural-and-urban-obesity:
+(2020).
+<a href="https://github.com/opencasestudies/ocs-bp-rural-and-urban-obesity" class="uri">https://github.com/opencasestudies/ocs-bp-rural-and-urban-obesity</a>.
-Exploring urban and rural obesity across time (Version v1.0.0).
-Zenodo.
+Exploring global patterns of obesity across rural and urban regions (Version v1.0.0).

 ### Acknowledgements